Shak789/Shak789.github.io/_pages/about.md

 Beyond my technical pursuits, I have a passion for teaching mathematics.
 I launched a [two-part mathematics course on Udemy](https://www.udemy.com/user/shakeel-jivraj/) to help students improve their skills in pre-algebra.

 I'm actively seeking Co-op opportunities in data analytics, data science, or machine learning for Fall 2024.
-Feel free to connect with me at: [shakeel.jivraj@mail.utoronto.ca](shakeel.jivraj@mail.utoronto.ca)
+Feel free to reach out to me at: [shakeel.jivraj@mail.utoronto.ca](shakeel.jivraj@mail.utoronto.ca)